Today's Articles

 The goal was to annex "Santo Domingo" (as the Dominican Republic was known then) as a United States territory, with the promise of eventual statehood.
 The President feared some European power would take the island in violation of the Monroe Doctrine.
 He privately thought annexation would be a safety valve for emancipated blacks suffering American persecution, but he did not include this in his official messages.
 The annexation was also an example of U.S. 19th-century Latin American politics.

-Grant speculated that the acquisition of Santo Domingo would help end slavery in Cuba and elsewhere.
+Grant speculated that acquiring Santo Domingo would help end slavery in Cuba and elsewhere.
 Beginning in 1869, Grant commissioned his private secretary Orville E. Babcock and Rufus Ingalls to negotiate the treaty of annexation with Dominican president Buenaventura Báez.
 The annexation process drew controversy: opponents Senator Charles Sumner and Senator Carl Schurz denounced the treaty, alleging it was made only to enrich private American and island interests and to protect Báez politically.
-Grant had authorized the US Navy to protect the Dominican Republic from invasion by neighboring Haiti while the treaty annexation US Senate process took place.
+Grant authorized the US Navy to protect the Dominican Republic from invasion by neighboring Haiti while the treaty annexation process took place in the US Senate.

 The movement for annexation appeared to have been widely supported by the citizens of the Dominican Republic, according to the plebiscite ordered by Báez, who believed the Dominican Republic had better odds of survival as a US protectorate and could sell a much wider range of goods to America than could be sold in European markets.
 The Dominican Republic’s unstable history comprised invasion, colonization, and civil strife.
 A treaty was drafted by Secretary of State Hamilton Fish that included the annexation of the country itself and the purchase of Samaná Bay for two million American dollars.
 Also included and supported by Grant was the provision that the Dominican Republic could apply for statehood.